LLONSIT/wr64/README.md

 * Obviously you need the original rom of the USA Version of Wave Race 64, I am not responsible for which methods you get it.

+* About regionalization, currently I am only decompiling the US version, for now I am not interested in the European or Japanese version, maybe I will do it later but for now it's not a priority

 ```

 ## Dependencies